kei-en/alx-low_level_programming/0x00-hello_world/README.md

-3-name - compiles a C file and creates an executable named cifun 4-puts.c - prints "Programming is like builing a mutilingual puzzle 5-printf.c - prints "with proper grammar, but the outcome is a piece of art,"
+3-name - compiles a C file and creates an executable named cifun 4-puts.c - prints "Programming is like builing a mutilingual puzzle 5-printf.c - prints "with proper grammar, but the outcome is a piece of art," 6-size.c - prints the size of various types on the computer it is compiled and run on